sushildas100/Antaryami-Ai--MERN/PRIVACY-POLICY.md

 ## Information Protection

-Gemini AI Web App is committed to ensuring the security of your information.
+Antaryami AI Web App is committed to ensuring the security of your information.
 We implement industry-standard measures to protect against unauthorized access, alteration, disclosure, or destruction of your personal information.

 ## Information Sharing